Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue: Jesús de Tavarangue Ruins

 The church of Reducción de Jesús (Jesus’ Mission) was in the process of being built at the time that the Jesuits were expelled from Río de la Plata Province.
 It would have been one of the biggest churches of that time, with a central structure of 70 meters long and 24 meters wide.

 It would have been a replica of the Sanctuary of Loyola, in Spain.
 The three front access doors are very impressive.

 UNESCO declared it Cultural Patrimony of Humankind in 1993.
 It is considered one of the most important edifications of the 30 Jesuits towns in the region.

 The stone pulpit, the friezes of angels, the rose-shaped carved stone in the lintels in the doors, and the bell tower stand out in its architecture.

 The ruins of these missions show a way of life and education marked by its singular style.

-How to get to the ruins
+Access to the ruins

-The ruins in Paraguay are, possibly, the best preserved, and include Jesús, San Cosme, Damián and Trinidad Missions.
+The ruins in Paraguay are possibly the best preserved, and include Jesús, San Cosme y Damián and Trinidad Missions.

 To get to these places it is necessary to take Route No. 6 from Encarnación.
 The entries to all the missions are signaled on the route.

 The access to the ruins of Trinidad is located 700 meters from Route No. 6 in “km 31”, about 1 kilometer after, is the access to the ruins of Jesús de Tavarangue.
 The site of the ruins of Jesús is 12 km from this access point and can be easily reached by taxi or bus.